Bezag21/mobile-app-project/README.md

 * Signup

-//to create an account as a new user so that you can log in later with your credentials  by passing the new user's email address, password,
+// to create an account as a new user so that you can log in later with your credentials  by passing the new user's email address, password.
 * Login/Logout

-//
+//  The server looks up the username in the database, hashes the supplied login password, and compares it to the previously hashed password in the database.
+If it doesn't check out, we may deny them access by sending a 401 status code and ending the request.
 * Change username (or password)

+// Asks the user to enter old password for verification, the user has at maximum three tries to enter correct old password; if not the password will not be changed and a message Box will be shown for the user.
+If user entered correct old password then he is authenticated to changer his password and asked to enter new password and confirming the new.
+Once if confirmed correctly the old password will be changed to the new one and a message box will be shown if wrong confirmation the old password will not be changed and a message box will be shown.
 * Delete Account
  -----------------
 # Authorization feature